-Numerous scholars have discussed King Lear’s unswerving focus on the virtues of poverty and charity.
+Numerous scholars have discussed King Lear’s unswerving focus on the virtues of poverty and charity –especially in contrast to the corruption of wealth.
 Throughout the tragedy, many of the characters are forced into destitution and misery–especially Edgar (Poor Tom) and King Lear – only to end up embracing the impoverished and natural state of the human race.
 This theme of poverty and charity –and their encompassing discussions in the play–derive from two different works of North.
 We will discuss the first, the fable of the river in The Moral Philosophy of Doni, in a future post.
 The other is The Life of Epaminondas in North’s Nepos’ Lives (1602).
 In fact, the Theban general Epaminondas, a philosopher-warrior who lustily embraced all the miseries of poverty and who is the heroic moral compass of Nepos’ Lives, served as the model for Edgar (Poor Tom), who also lustily embraced all the miseries of poverty and is the heroic moral compass of King Lear.

 King Lear even explicitly compares Edgar to Epaminondas, which is a common canonical device in which North modifies characters and events in order to draw parallels to the historical figures from one of his translations.
 North then, in the play, overtly relates the play-character to the historical one – as in the explicit comparisons of Henry V to Alexander, Hamlet to Brutus, and both Polonius and Henry VI to Julius Caesar.

-We first meet with Epaminondas in “The Life of Pelopidas” in Plutarch’s Lives, where “Epaminondas, the Theban,” as he is called in the margin, is referred to as “a notable learned man, and a famous philosopher” (670).
+We first meet with Epaminondas in “The Life of Pelopidas” in North’s Plutarch’s Lives, where “Epaminondas, the Theban,” as he is called in the margin, is referred to as “a notable learned man, and a famous philosopher” (670).
 Likewise, in “The Life of Epaminondas” in Nepos’ Lives, North once again refers to the rugged Theban general as “one of the best learned and most excellent philosophers of the world” (2).
-Later North writes that he rejected offices of power for his learning, withdrawing “himself from government only to give himself quietly to the study of philosophy” (4).
+Later North writes that he rejected offices of power in order to continue his studies, withdrawing “himself from government only to give himself quietly to the study of philosophy” (4).

 Much of the chapter explores Epaminondas’s commitment to a life of poverty: “Now though he was very poor, yet he would never take any thing of his city or friends, he was so well acquainted with poverty, which he bear more patiently through his study of philosophy.”
 He was “an enemy unto all superfluity and excess” and often went “ill appareled” and without “perfume,” and he eschewed all dietary delicacies, even to the point of drinking vinegar.
 Epaminondas also refused all riches offered to him so he would never acclimate to its temptations or opportunities for corruption.